Cab forward: Southern Pacific Railroad

-The best known example of the cab-forward design in the United States, the Southern Pacific Cab-Forward (also known to a lesser extent as "Cab-in-fronts" and "Cab-aheads") placed the cab at the front by the simple expedient of turning the entire locomotive, minus the tender, by 180 degrees.
+The best known example of the cab-forward design in the United States, the Southern Pacific cab-forwards (also known to a lesser extent as cab-in-fronts and cab-aheads) placed the cab at the front by essentially turning the locomotive, minus the tender, around, and rearranging the controls for the operators to face away from the boiler.
 This arrangement was made possible by burning fuel oil instead of coal.

-The cab forward design was widely used by the Southern Pacific Railroad.
+The cab-forward design was widely used by the Southern Pacific Railroad.
 The design was able to deal with the peculiar problems of its routes.
 The 39 long tunnels and nearly 40 mi of snow sheds of the Sierra Nevada could funnel dangerous exhaust fumes back into the crew compartment of a conventional locomotive.
-After a number of crews nearly asphyxiated, the locomotive was run in reverse.
-This meant that the tender was leading the train, which introduced new problems.
+After a number of crews nearly asphyxiated, they began running conventional locomotives in reverse to keep the fumes behind the crew.
+This meant that the tender was now leading the train, which introduced new problems.
 The tender blocked the view ahead and put crewmen on the wrong sides of the cab for seeing signals.
 The tenders were not designed to be pushed at the lead of the train, which limited speeds.
 Southern Pacific commissioned Baldwin Locomotive Works to build a prototype cab-forward locomotive, then ordered more units before the prototype had even arrived.